iter8-tools/iter8/mkdocs/docs/reference/apispec.md

     3. The value of the placeholder for the version recommended for promotion is `candid`.
     4. The command executed by the `exec` task is then `kubectl apply -f https://raw.githubusercontent.com/iter8-tools/iter8/master/samples/knative/quickstart/candid.yaml`.

-??? example "Interpolation Example 2"
+??? example "Placeholder substitution Example 2"

     Consider the sample experiment above.
 Suppose the `winner` of this experiment was `current`.
 Then: